Maya Sanur Resort & Spa – Opulence and luxury in an ultra-modern resort.

 Maya Sanur Resort & Spa – Amenities

-- Pool: Extended, lagoon-shaped pool alongside the buildings housing the rooms.
+- Pools: Extended, lagoon-shaped pool alongside the buildings housing the rooms.
 Another separate Family Pool faces the beach.

 - Spa: All sorts of indulgent treatments available at the Spa at Maya.